Boundaries and Methods of Greenhouse Gas Emissions Calculation

-The greenhouse gas emissions caused by use of purchased electricity overseas in fiscal 2021 are calculated by the latest emission coefficient (2019) of each country according to the IEA Emission Factors 2021 issued by the International Energy Agency (IEA).
-However, Canyon Creek in the United States uses market-based emission coefficient.
+The greenhouse gas emissions caused by use of purchased electricity overseas in fiscal 2022 are calculated by the latest emission coefficient (2020) of each country according to the IEA Emission Factors 2022 issued by the International Energy Agency (IEA).
+However, Canyon Creek Cabinet Company in the United States uses market-based emission coefficient.

 Scope 3 Emissions